paulhugel/mcp-dataverse/docs/README.md

 - How many datasets were published in France in 2024?
 - Compare number of datasets between Johns Hopkins and Harvard Dataverse.
 - I'm studying gender inequality in education.
 What datasets could help?
+- give me overview of dataset doi:10.17026/dans-x8n-hfvr
+- where this coin was found?
+- what is the age of the coin?

 ---